cavai-research/Adonis-Queue/README.md

 })
 ```

-### Delaying a job
+### Timing a job

-To add a delayed job to the queue add an options object as a second argument containing `runAt` time in milliseconds when the processing of the job should be started.
+To add a timed job to the queue add an options object as a second argument containing `runAt` time in milliseconds when the processing of the job should be started.

-Note: a delayed job will be processed only if the setting `activateDelayedJobs` of the queue is enabled (see [above](#configuration)).
+Note: a timed job will be processed only if the setting `activateDelayedJobs` of the queue is enabled (see [above](#configuration)).

 ```ts
 import Queue from '@ioc:Cavai/Adonis-Queue'